Why is the oracle a high-risk point in the DeFi ecosystem? In-depth analysis of oracle vulnerabilities.

 2. Data source hijacking attack

 A data source hijacking attack is when an attacker directly changes the data obtained by the oracle by controlling the oracle data source.
-The attacker can provide false information by tampering with the data source or exploiting certain vulnerabilities.
-In this way, the attacker can manipulate the data passed by the oracle to the smart contract, causing errors or losses in the protocol.
+An attacker can manipulate the data by tampering with the data source or exploiting specific vulnerabilities.
+This allows the attacker to distort the information relayed by the oracle to the smart contract, potentially resulting in errors or financial losses within the protocol.

 3. Sybil Attack